-In some cases surfaces are not meshable when you combined surfaces with "qmsh".
+Remark: In some cases surfaces are not meshable when you had combined surfaces with "qmsh".
 The referenced NURBS might be too small to cover the whole surface.
 Without such a related nurbs no unstructured mesh can be created.
-If structured elements are no solution you may delete the related NURBS from the surface definition with "qsur" and key 'b'.
-Then store the surface in a set and create a new NURBS with "nurs ! setname".
+If structured elements are no solution you may delete the related NURBS from the surface definition with "qsur" using key 'b'.
+Then store the surface in a set and create a new NURBS with "nurs! setname".
 The surfaces stored in the set will produce NURBS based on the Coons algorithm [13].
-If the surface shape matches a primitive shape you may also use the "qshp" or "shpe" command to assign the matching shape.
+If the surface shape matches a primitive shape you may also use the "qshp" or "shpe" command to generate such a shape and assign it to the surface.